Willson Contreras Player Props: Cardinals vs. Giants

-Willson Contreras -- hitting .375 in his past 10 games -- will be in action for the St. Louis Cardinals against the San Francisco Giants, with Anthony DeSclafani on the hill, on April 26 at 9:45 PM ET.
+On Thursday, Willson Contreras (.488 on-base percentage in past 10 games, 129 points above season-long percentage) and the St. Louis Cardinals face the San Francisco Giants, whose starting pitcher will be Logan Webb.
+First pitch is at 3:45 PM ET.

-He strung together two hits (going 2-for-4) in his most recent game against the Giants.
+He had a one-hit performance in his previous game (1-for-3) against the Giants.

 Willson Contreras Game Info & Props vs. the Giants